 self.root_frame = Frame(self, None, None)

-self.root_frame.load(url, body)
+self.root_frame.load(url, payload)

 Note that the guts of load

-now lives in the
+now live in the

 Frame